MaxTelford/Xenacoelomorpha2019/README.md

 TAB between name of the clade and first spp.
 Space between each spp.\
 Spp can appear in more than one clade
 Spp must be spelled exactly as in tree file.

+Tree file can have any name but should be in Newick format.